Announcing the 2022 Richard C. Tolman Award Recipient:

 The Southern California Section of the American Chemical Society and the Tolman Award Committee are now seeking nominations for the next award.
 There is no official nominating form for this award; nominations are accepted from any member of this Section or of cooperating Sections.
 The nomination package should include:

-- if the candidate is being considered for outstanding teaching, letters of support from former students should be included.
+if the candidate is being considered for outstanding teaching, no more than 5 letters of support from former students should be included.

 c/o Southern California Section, ACS